AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-user-audit-data-stream-setup.md

 title: Setting up Marketo User Audit Data Stream with Adobe I/O Events
 ---

+import DeveloperGuidelines from '/src/pages/guides/using/marketo/marketo-data-streams-developer-guidelines.md' import Debug from '/src/pages/guides/using/marketo/marketo-data-streams-debug.md'

 # Setting up Marketo User Audit Data Stream with Adobe I/O Events

 These instructions describe how to set up and get started using Adobe I/O Events for Marketo user driven change events.
 You can use Adobe I/O for streaming Marketo user driven change events such as the modification of emails, campaigns, and landing pages.